Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Limitations Prospective Directions

 \subsubsection{Underexplored Application Areas}

-The selection of application domains chosen in the surveyed papers was largely driven by a preference for commonly used and openly available KGs.
-For example, because they are popular benchmark datasets \cite{dai2020survey}, several KGs which encompass general knowledge bases, including YAGO \cite{suchanek2007yago} and DBPedia \cite{auer2007dbpedia}, were frequent choices with which to test the novel methods.
-While this is ideal for comparing performance between methods, few studies have attempted to demonstrate the efficacy of their method for a specific task or within a certain domain.
-Now, with our proposed taxonomy at hand and a general understanding of each category's benefits and weaknesses, prospective studies could aim to demonstrate the usefulness of these methods within certain contexts.
-For instance, surveyed methods which foster increased interpretability, such as those within Section \ref{subsection:learning_rules}, are likely to be especially helpful for areas which closely affect peoples' health or livelihoods, such as biomedicine, for reasons previously established, or autonomous driving, to ensure user and bystander safety \cite{molnar2022}.
+The selection of application domains chosen in the surveyed papers was largely driven by a preference for commonly used and openly available KGs, including YAGO \cite{suchanek2007yago} and DBpedia \cite{auer2007dbpedia}, which comprise general knowledge.
+While this is ideal for benchmarking, few studies demonstrated their method for a specific task or within a certain domain.
+Now, with our proposed taxonomy at hand and a general understanding of each category's features (see Table \ref{tab:summary_table}), prospective studies could aim to do so.
+For instance, surveyed methods which foster increased interpretability, such as those within \S\ref{subsection:learning_rules}, are likely to be especially helpful for areas that closely affect peoples' health or livelihoods, such as biomedicine, for reasons previously established, or autonomous driving, to ensure user and bystander safety \cite{molnar2022}.
 Additionally, models which affect financial decisions, such as loan applications or customer turnover, might also have significant impacts on business success and benefit from interpretability \cite{molnar2022}.
-Alternatively, if a field is already well investigated and ample expert knowledge is available, this expertise could be used in a KG augmentation step as in Section \ref{subsection:fusion} or as training constraints as in Section \ref{subsection:logical_constraints}.
-Example applications of this could include tasks within the natural sciences in which there are many openly available databases of information (e.g., biology \cite{ashburner2000gene, schriml2022human} or chemistry \cite{kim2016pubchem, gaulton2017chembl}), language-oriented tasks which rely on human-defined rules \cite{gollapalli2017incorporating, zhuang2017challenges}, and multimedia computing, which is built on human-made features \cite{zhuang2017challenges}.
-Because neurosymbolic AI for reasoning on graphs structures is still quite new, there are plenty of new territories in which researchers might explore and demonstrate its effectiveness.
+Alternatively, if a field is already well investigated and ample expert knowledge is available, this expertise could be used in a KG augmentation step as in \S\ref{subsection:fusion} or as training constraints as in \S\ref{subsection:logical_constraints}.
+Example applications of this could include tasks within the natural sciences in which there are several openly available databases of information (\textit{e.g.}, biology \cite{ashburner2000gene, schriml2022human} or chemistry \cite{gaulton2017chembl}), language-oriented tasks which rely on human-defined rules \cite{gollapalli2017incorporating, zhuang2017challenges}, and multimedia computing, which is built on human-made features \cite{zhuang2017challenges}.
+Because this field is still developing, there are plenty of new territories that researchers might explore.